joncox123/GhostBusterPlus/README.md

 ## GhostBusterPlus
 A utility to improve the eInk experience on the Lenovo ThinkBook Plus Gen 4 laptop.

-### NEW: Version 1.0 is nearing release and addresses the known major bugs.
+### NEW: Version 1.0.1 has been released and should be working reliably now.

 ![logo](https://github.com/user-attachments/assets/def07e61-7fb3-45f7-be4b-e5d81a81018c)